 Firms in this model seek viewership.
 Error-prone reporting conflicts with this objective, and is thus costly to the firm, in two ways.
 First, errors harm firms ex post (after they have been exposed).
 This ex-post cost captures the detrimental effect of errors on a firm's future livelihood.
 Importantly, error-prone reporting is also costly ex ante (before errors can be unearthed).
-This is due to the fact that a firm's viewership hinges on its credibility, i.e., the consumer's belief that the report is not fake.
+This is due to the fact that the viewership the firm enjoys hinges on its credibility, i.e., the consumer's belief that the report is not fake.
 This belief is formed rationally with knowledge of the firm's reporting strategy: firms who fake more achieve lower credibility in equilibrium.
-By making this assumption, I take the stance that a story is valued to the extent that there is trust in a firm's journalistic standards, a notion that is informed by consumers' demonstrated preference for accurate news.
+I thus take the stance that a story is valued to the extent that there is trust in its journalistic standards, a notion that is informed by consumers' demonstrated preference for accuracy in news.

 Finally, this model accounts for one of the most salient qualities of the breaking news problem: competition.
 All else equal, a firm who preempts its rivals (e.g., by being the first to report) is rewarded with greater viewership.
 This allows us to understand the impact of competition on the propensity of firms to err.
-Doing so is especially pertinent given the rise of digital news.
-Since the ascent of the internet, there has been a documented shift from print to digital news.1 This shift has arguably contributed to a news industry where firms feel greater pressure to get stories out quickly in order to beat out competitors.
-This is due to the fact that, while print news is limited to daily publication at most, digital news faces no such constraints.2 By considering a continuous-time setting, one can better understand 24-hour news environment, where preemptive concerns are not only present but ceaseless.
+Doing so is especially pertinent given rise of digital news.
+Since the ascent of the internet, there has been a documented shift from print to digital news.1 This shift is arguably contributing to a news industry where firms feel greater pressure to get stories out quickly in an effort to beat out competitors.
+This is due to the fact that, while print news is limited to daily publication at most, digital news faces no such constraints.
+2 By considering a continuous-time setting, one can better understand 24-hour news environment, where preemptive concerns are not only present but ceaseless.

 Analysis I analyze this model, establishing both existence and uniqueness of an equilibrium.
 Under this equilibrium, fake reports do not occur at set times, but are rather distributed continuously over time.
-This mixing implies an indifference condition: at any time in which the firm must fake, it must be indifferent between faking immediately and after some short wait.
-Formally, this condition implies an ordinary differential equation (ODE) on the firm's reporting behavior.
-I thus show that the equilibrium is characterized by a system of ODEs, a result which is central to our analysis and guides many of the economic implications that follow.
+This mixing implies an indifference condition: at any time in which faking might happen, the firm is indifferent between faking immediately and after some short wait.
+Formally, this indifference condition implies an ordinary differential equation (ODE) on the firm's reporting behavior.
+I thus show that the equilibrium is characterized by a system of ODEs, a result which is which is central to our analysis and guide many of the economic implications that follow.

-Economic Implications I find that errors are strategic responses to two features of the news environment: a lack of commitment by firms, and competition.
+Economic Implications I find that errors are strategic responses to two features of the news setting: a lack of commitment by firms, and competition.

 To this end, I begin by showing that competition alone is not responsible for reporting errors.
-In particular, if the ex-post cost of error is relatively small -because consumers are less aware or critical of them -even a monopolist will fake.
+In particular, if ex-post cost of errors is relatively small -because consumers are less aware or critical of them -even a monopolist will fake.
 Such errors are driven by a firm's inability to commit to a reporting strategy: a firm is tempted fake after its credibility has been assessed.
-This is due thte fact that firms cannot observe whether a firm is faking, and thus the firm is not directly punished for doing so.
-I substaniate the notion that a lack of commitment causes errors by proving that a firm who can commit will always report truthfully, and thus never err.
+This is due to a moral hazard problem: consumers cannot observe whether a firm is faking, and thus there is no direct punishment for doing so.
+I substaniate the notion that a lack of commitment causes errors by proving that a firm who does have commitment power will always report truthfully, and thus never erro.